dmozzy/Muster/README.md

 --------
 **Warning: this is not for the faint of heart and assumes a good understanding of AWS, IAM, API Gateway, Lambda and Dynamo DB.
 It also assumes that you have the aws cli installed and are running on Mac OSX or Linux.**

 Currently Muster is only used in a test project.
 Below are the instructions for installing and running the example project.
+This example project consists of 4 independently deployed services.
+The OrderService calls all 4 to simulate a complex orchestration.

  1. Setup an S3 bucket that can be used for deployment.
 This will need to be used when running the deployment later.